 There are many ways to feed it to your pets, here are some of the ideas I have used.

-- Frozen – some in a ice cube try and then I place a ice cube in their bowl with other food.
+• Frozen – some in a ice cube tray and then I place a ice cube in their bowl with other food.

 Cost

-Lately I have had a lot of questions about how much I spend to make a batch of bone broth and compare it to drinking bone broth available at a grocery store.
+Lately I have had a lot of questions about how much I spend to make a batch of bone broth and compare it to buying it at the store grocery store, note bone broth sold for pets is ridiculously expensive for no reason so I wouldn’t even consider it.

 So here is a breakdown from my last batch